s214735/mlops-project100/reports/README.md

 > *application but also ... .*
 >
 > Answer:

-We implemented a suite of tests, organized into three main files: `test_api.py`, `test_model.py`, and `test_train.py`.
+We implemented three tests: `test_api.py`, `test_model.py`, and `test_train.py`.
 These tests are automated through GitHub workflows and executed within GitHub Actions to ensure continuous integration and consistent code quality.
+We also had a `test_data.py`, which we sadly ran into some issues with regarding the gcloud bucket authentication.

 - **`test_api.py`**: Tests the API to make sure all endpoints respond correctly.
 - **`test_model.py`**: Ensures our models are predicting the correct format